dreamfactorysoftware/platform-wiki/Python-Tracker.md

 <a name="overview" />
 ## 1. Overview

-The [Snowplow Python Tracker](https://github.com/snowplow/snowplow-python-tracker) allows you to track Snowplow events from your Python apps and games.
+The [DreamFactory Python Tracker](https://github.com/dreamfactory/dreamfactory-python-tracker) allows you to track DreamFactory events from your Python apps and games.

-The tracker should be straightforward to use if you are comfortable with Python development; any prior experience with Snowplow"s [[JavaScript Tracker]] or [[Lua Tracker]], Google Analytics or Mixpanel (which have similar APIs to Snowplow) is helpful but not necessary.
+The tracker should be straightforward to use if you are comfortable with Python development; any prior experience with DreamFactory"s [[JavaScript Tracker]] or [[Lua Tracker]], Google Analytics or Mixpanel (which have similar APIs to DreamFactory) is helpful but not necessary.

-Note that this tracker has access to a more restricted set of Snowplow events than the [[JavaScript Tracker]] and covers almost all the events from the [[Lua Tracker]].
+Note that this tracker has access to a more restricted set of DreamFactory events than the [[JavaScript Tracker]] and covers almost all the events from the [[Lua Tracker]].

 <a name="init" />
 ## 2 Initialization